-During the first quarter of 2020 the company faced added uncertainty in determining the discounted cash flows for assessing the fair values of its Private Indian Investments due to the economic and social impacts of the COVID-19 pandemic, including determining assumptions about discount rates, working capital requirements and other inputs.
-While the company's valuation techniques for Private Indian Investments remained unchanged during first quarter of 2020 the development of market unobservable inputs included added uncertainty related to the global economic disruption caused by the ongoing and developing COVID-19 pandemic.
-Estimates of the amount and timing of future cash flows, discount rates, growth rates and other inputs incorporated into fair value measurements of Private Indian Investments are inherently more difficult to determine due to the unpredictable duration and impacts of the COVID-19 pandemic, including further actions that may be taken by governments to contain it and the timing of the reopening of the economy in various parts of the world.
+While the company's valuation techniques for Private Indian Investments remained unchanged during the first six months of 2020 the development of market unobservable inputs included added uncertainty related to the global economic disruption caused by the ongoing and developing COVID-19 pandemic.
+Estimates of the amount and timing of future cash flows, discount rates, growth rates and other inputs incorporated into fair value measurements of Private Indian Investments are inherently more difficult to determine due to the unpredictable duration and impacts of the COVID-19 pandemic, including further actions that may be taken by governments to contain it and the timing of the re-opening of the economy in various parts of the world.
 The company has assumed that the economic impacts of COVID-19 will remain for the duration of government mandated restrictions by jurisdiction as currently known, with gradual lifting of those restrictions.
-In particular, these restrictions include the lockdown imposed by the Indian government on March 25, 2020 which was later extended to May 3, 2020 (and may extend further as the COVID-19 pandemic continues to evolve) ("India's lockdown").
-The uncertainty in those assumptions has been incorporated into the company's valuations of Private Indian Investments primarily through higher discount rates.
+In particular, these restrictions include the lockdown imposed by the Indian government on March 25, 2020 which was later extended to May 31, 2020 and it remains in place for containment zones until August 31, 2020 (and may extend further as the COVID-19 pandemic continues to evolve) while lockdown restrictions were being lifted in phases for districts that are deemed safe ("India's lockdown").
+The uncertainty in those assumptions has been incorporated into the company's valuations of Private Indian Investments primarily through higher risk premiums.
 Additional volatility in the fair values of Private Indian Investments may arise in future periods if actual results differ materially from the company's estimates.
+Refer to notes 5 and 6 for details on the valuation of company's Private Indian Investments at June 30, 2020.